Anjanikumar1234/codealpha_tasks---3/README.md

 Wind speed: 3.6

 🗺️ Generating interactive map...
-The browser will open a map showing the location with weather and IP details in a popup.
+The interactive map will open automatically in your default web browser showing location and weather info.

 ⚙ Configuration
-OpenWeatherMap API key:
-The script requires an OpenWeatherMap API key to fetch weather data.
-Get your free API key from OpenWeatherMap and replace the value of OPENWEATHER_API_KEY in the script:
+You must obtain a free API key from OpenWeatherMap and replace the placeholder in the script:

 python
 Copy
 Edit
 OPENWEATHER_API_KEY = "your_valid_api_key_here"  # Replace with your key
+⏳ Key Features
+✅ Detects geolocation by IP or auto-detects your own IP ✅ Shows detailed location info: city, region, country, timezone, ISP ✅ Fetches current weather info: temperature, humidity, wind speed ✅ Generates interactive map with markers and info popups ✅ Opens map automatically in default web browser

 🤝 Contributing
-Contributions and improvements are welcome!
+Want to improve this project?
+Feel free to:

-Fork the repository
+🔹 Fork the repository

-Create your feature branch
+🔹 Create a new branch

-Commit your changes
+🔹 Submit a pull request

+Your contributions are always welcome! 😊

 Submit a pull request